 Generative Repression: Radical Organizing and the State in Senegal and Congo after Independence

-This talk argues that the 1963 popular uprising that toppled Congo’s first government, and the 1968 general strike that nearly did the same in Senegal became mass movements largely in response to campaigns of state repression.
+The presentation argues that the 1963 popular uprising that toppled Congo’s first government and the 1968 general strike that nearly did the same in Senegal became mass movements largely in response to campaigns of state repression.

 ABOUT THE SPEAKER